migmolrod/browser-dashboard-pwa/docs/docs/requirements/user-stories/dashboard-management.md

 @dashboard
 #noinspection CucumberUndefinedStep
 Feature: Widget instance management
-  In order to manage my widgets
+  In order to manage my dashboard
   As a user
   I want to add and remove widget instances to my dashboard